-The one point drop in Libya's score from WWL 2021 to WWL 2022 was mainly caused by a decrease in reported violence, although the violence score remains extremely high.
-Scores in all spheres of life remain at extreme levels.
-Although the country stabilized to a certain extent and saw less direct conflict during the reporting period, the overall vulnerability of Christians in Libya remains extremely high.
+Libya's score dropped by three points compared to WWL 2022.
+This was mainly caused by a decrease in reported violence, although the violence score is still categorized as very high.
+The scores in all spheres of life remain at extreme levels.
+Although the country stabilized to a certain extent and saw less direct conflict during the WWL 2023 reporting period, the overall vulnerability of Christians in the country remains extremely high.